harshalpatil2012/DevUtils/Redis/Redis.md

         xml.enabled true
         html.enabled true
     }
-}This configuration applies the JaCoCo plugin to the specific module and ensures that the code coverage report is generated after running tests.You can now generate code coverage reports for your project by running the following command from the root project directory:./gradlew clean build jacocoTestReportThis command will build your project, run tests, and generate JaCoCo code coverage reports in both XML and HTML formats.
+}This configuration applies the JaCoCo plugin to the specific module and ensures that the code coverage report is generated after running tests.You can now generate code coverage reports for project by running the following command from the root project directory:./gradlew clean build jacocoTestReportThis command will build your project, run tests, and generate JaCoCo code coverage reports in both XML and HTML formats.
 You can find the HTML report in the build/reports/jacoco/test/html directory for each module.Please note that you may need to adapt the paths or configurations based on your project's specific structure and requirements.